bigsql/plprofiler/doc/plprofiler_cmd_ref.md

 ```
 usage: plprofiler report [OPTIONS]

-    Create an HTML report from either collected-data or a saved-dataset.
+    Create an HTML report from either shared-data or a saved-dataset.

 OPTIONS:

-    --from-data     Use the collected-data rather than a saved-dataset.
+    --from-shared   Use the shared-data rather than a saved-dataset.

     --name=NAME     The name of the saved-dataset to load or the NAME
-                    to use with --from-data.
+                    to use with --from-shared.

     --title=TITLE   Override the TITLE found in the saved-dataset's
-                    metadata, or the TITLE to use with --from-data.
+                    metadata, or the TITLE to use with --from-shared.

     --desc=DESC     Override the DESC found in the saved-dataset's
-                    metadata, or the DESC to use with --from-data.
+                    metadata, or the DESC to use with --from-shared.

     --output=FILE   Destination for the HTML report (default=stdout).